Holistic Therapy Insurance UK: What Does It Cover?

 Exploring online psychotherapy

 Holistic therapists who live in an area with few psychotherapists may benefit from online therapy.
-With online therapy, they can be matched with a professional therapist from anywhere in the UK.
+With online therapy, they can be matched with a professional from anywhere in the UK.

 In recent years, numerous peer-reviewed studies have indicated the potential effectiveness of online therapy.
 For example, one systematic review and meta-analysis suggests that online cognitive behavioral therapy (CBT)—an evidence-based form of therapy—can often be effective for generalized anxiety disorder, social anxiety, panic disorders, and substance use disorder, among other challenges.
-That said, remember that you don’t have to have a diagnosable disorder to potentially benefit from therapy.
+That said, remember that you don’t have to have a diagnosable disorder to potentially benefit from counselling.

 Takeaway